OctopusDeploy/OctoPack/readme.md

  - `/p:OctoPackPublishPackageToFileShare=C:\MyPackages` - copies the package to the path given
  - `/p:OctoPackPublishPackageToHttp=http://my-nuget-server/api/v2/package` - pushes the package to the NuGet server
  - `/p:OctoPackPublishApiKey=ABCDEFGMYAPIKEY` - API key to use when publishing
+ - `/p:OctoPackAppendProjectToFeed=true` - Append the project name onto the feed so you can nest packages under folders on publish